-Finally, another feature in the T-dependence of the impedance of high-quality YBCO crystals was detected: a noticeable increase of $R_s(T)$ with an increasing temperature (a shoulder) at temperatures larger than the peak (30 K).
-It turns out that this shoulder is reproducible in the experiments [9, 11].
+Finally, another feature in the T-dependence of the impedance of high-quality YBCO crystals was detected: a noticeable increase of $R_s(T)$ with increasing the temperature (a shoulder) at temperatures larger than the peak temperature 30 K. It turns out that this shoulder is reproducible in the experiments [9, 11].
 Similarly, an explanation of this observation is lacking.